OSMBrasil/IJSN_road_import/FIELDS.md

 fonte
 =====

 `IJSN/DER-ES`, all ways created by this import should have `source=IJSN`, for ways edited I suggest we dont change the `source` tag.
+All changesets should have the tag `source=IJSN`.